Elohim (musician)

-Elohim is an American electropop recording artist, DJ, producer and singer-songwriter based in Los Angeles.
+Codi Nicole Caraco (born March 17, 1988), known professionally as Elohim, is an American electropop recording artist, DJ, producer and singer-songwriter based in Los Angeles, California.

 Career

 At the age of five, Elohim began playing the piano and writing songs.
 She suffered from severe anxiety for most of her life, and has used music as a way to cope.
 The stage name "Elohim" is one of the Hebrew names for "God".
 The name inspired Elohim and moved her "in a really deep way" as it brought her "strength, solace, beauty and confidence."

 Elohim's debut single is "Xanax", which was released in 2015 alongside other singles such as "She Talks Too Much" and "Bridge and the Wall", that are from her self-titled 2016 debut extended play.
 She also released "Half Love" as a single from her self-titled 2018 debut studio album.
 Elohim independently released the first part of her two-part album "Braindead" on May 10, 2019.
 In commemoration of Mental Health Awareness month, proceeds of the EP went towards various mental health initiatives.
 The EP deals heavily with the themes of mental illness.
-Elohim has supported various artists on tour included Blackbear, Louis The Child and The Glitch Mob.
+Elohim has supported various artists on tour including Blackbear, Louis The Child and The Glitch Mob.
 In February 2020 she embarked on a US tour called the "Group Therapy Tour."
 The tour was subsequently postponed due to COVID-19.